-How to request a report
+How to Request a Police Report

 You may obtain a police report at no cost in one of three ways:

-1) You may visit the Asheville Police Department's Records Unit located in the lobby of Police Department Headquarters (also referred to as the Municipal Building).
+- Visit the Asheville Police Department's Records Unit located in the lobby of Police Department Headquarters (also referred to as the Municipal Building).

-2) You may print off a copy of a report at home using the Police-to-Citizen tool.
+- Print a copy of a report at home using the Police-to-Citizen tool.

-3) You may send your request with a self-addressed stamped envelope to: Asheville Police Department Records Unit, P.O.
+- Send your request with a self-addressed stamped envelope to: Asheville Police Department Records Unit, P.O.
 Box 7148, Asheville, NC 28802

-How to check on a warrant
+How to Check on a Warrant

 To check on warrants that were taken out against you, or warrants that you have taken out on another person, you must contact the Buncombe County Magistrates Office located in the Buncombe County Court House.
 This must be done in person.

 Fingerprints for Employment and Local Criminal History Checks